Retro-Cartoons/Jake/README.md

 public var delegate: JakeTableViewHeaderProtocol? public var section: Int?

-oublic func expandedSection(_ section: Int) // When you want to use the autocollapse feature, it shows which header is expanded into the header. public func collapseOrExpandTrigger() // It allows you to collapse and expand operations in the header.
+public func expandedSection(_ section: Int) // When you want to use the autocollapse feature, it shows which header is expanded into the header. public func collapseOrExpandTrigger() // It allows you to collapse and expand operations in the header.
 ```